The incredible ways we can tell how old ancient artefacts are

 Dendrochronology is a form of absolute dating that uses tree rings to date wood and, as such, can be used on wood and other organic materials.

-By studying the patterns produced by various trees in a particular area, archaeologists can develop a master chronology for that area.
+By studying the patterns produced by various trees in a particular area, archaeologists can develop a master chronology for that specific region.

 This master chronology can be used to date other tree-ring samples from the same area with a high degree of accuracy.